There are few things more frustrating than dealing with a dog that barks all night.

 Treat It By: Your pup’s underlying problem is unsteady nerves.
 You’ll want to embark on a variety of procedures to help calm your pup down.

-While products like Thundershirts, white noise generators, and Adaptil Collars might help soothe a nervous dog, they aren’t likely to fix your problem entirely.
+While products like Thundershirts, white noise generators, and Adaptil diffusers might help soothe a nervous dog, they aren’t likely to fix your problem entirely.
 Follow protocols outlined in The Cautious Canine, take the Fenzi Dog Sports Academy course on noise sensitivity, or hire an IAABC behavior consultant to get one-on-one help.

 If you can identify the source of your pup’s fear, you can work on counterconditioning her to that sound.
 This training involves teaching your dog that whatever she’s unsure about (cars driving by, for example) actually makes chicken rain from the sky (aka be super generous with your treats)!